sourcegraph/handbook/content/strategy-goals/strategy/growth-team/index.md

 On 2022-09-27, we launched a new signup flow that lets users get a single-tenant Sourcegraph cloud instance for a 15-day trial (extended to 30 days if the instance is used).
 Pre-qualified email domains instantly get a pre-provisioned instance, while non pre-qualified emails go through manual qualification and provisioning.
 After the instances are handed-off to customers, the Customer Engineering team starts a white-glove onboarding sequence (email, training sessions, etc) to help users onboard.
 Also see [cloud trial operations](./../../../departments/engineering/teams/growth/cloud-trial-operations.md) for details on the flow.

-We have observe 4 different [user journeys](https://docs.google.com/document/d/1Jlt1oeOwjPC_PSPypEwnwfIkT6K2hw_Jek3J16ZiW1A/edit) (private).
+We have observed 4 different [user journeys](https://docs.google.com/document/d/1Jlt1oeOwjPC_PSPypEwnwfIkT6K2hw_Jek3J16ZiW1A/edit) (private).
 To support product-led, cloud-first growth we'll have to fix the following issues (and more we will discover):

 - **Signup and self-service activation**

   - Setting up and onboarding Sourcegraph is high-commitment, and in many cases requires support from Sourcegraph's Customer Engineering.
 We observe that most signups don't add their codehost or activate on their own.
   - It's hard and high commitment for users to add their code.
-It's frequent for trials to be in fact _pre-trials_: a potential champion requests a trial, and add their personal code to build a case to convince their team or management to run a Sourcegraph trial.
-We need to make that motion very easy, both in-product, and by allowing those champions to self-serve what they need (security, one-pager, business case, etc).
+It's frequent for trials to be in fact _pre-trials_: a potential champion requests a trial, and adds their personal code to build a case to convince their team or management to run a Sourcegraph trial.
+We need to make that motion very easy, both in-product, and by allowing those champions to self-serve what they need (security, one-pager, business case, etc) to drive a Sourcegraph trial.
   - There are many friction points in the flow, that are likely to cause churn.
 For example, if initial users don't reset their password within the first 72 hours, they need to talk to a CE to get a new reset password link.
   - The signup workflow is very manual, and relies on lots of ad hoc automation powered by Zapier that is brittle and constrains the experience.
 Managing trials requires lots of time from CE.